-Spherical tanks are used in several applications such as water storage, nuclear cooling, and storage of liquefied gases such as liquefied natural gas (LNG) and liquefied petroleum gas.
+Spherical tanks (Horton Sphere) are used in several applications such as water storage, nuclear cooling, and storage of liquefied gases such as liquefied natural gas (LNG) and liquefied petroleum gas.
 One of the most common utilization of spherical vessels in the industry is pressurized gas storage because they can withstand higher internal pressure and have fewer size limitations than cylindrical pressure vessels.
-Spherical LPG tank usually contain pressurized gas inside the steel shell, which is supported by steel columns which transmit the load to a concrete foundation.
+Horton Spheres usually contain pressurized gas inside the steel shell.
+The shell is supported by heavy steel columns which transmit the load to a reinforced concrete foundation.

 Spherical tanks have high rigidity and durability.
 According to Khan (2015), the performance of a 200 m3 liquefied petroleum gas (LPG) tank with a wall thickness of 24 mm under 1.7 MPa pressure was evaluated after it had been in operation for three years.
 The result showed high resistance to micro cracking and shell deformation, with minimal wall thinning.